 Field-hunting tip

-Look in metamorphosed barium-rich rocks in contact zones country — that is the host setting where traskite typically forms.
+Look in metamorphosed barium-rich rocks in contact zones country, the host setting where traskite typically forms.
 If you start seeing fresnoite, walstromite, sanbornite in float, you are in the right ground.
 Field specimens usually show a platy crystals, tabular, massive habit, so train your eye for that shape before scanning the outcrop.